Eight Years of Rider Measurement in the Android Malware Ecosystem: Evolution and Lessons Learned

 On the other hand, our dataset only contains samples that have been labeled into families by Euphony~\cite{hurier2017euphony}.
 Unlabeled samples are known as \emph{Singletons}, and there are about 200K of these in the AndroZoo~\cite{allix2016androzoo} dataset as of the day we queried it.
 If we were to assume that all singletons are standalone malware, we will then be looking at figures of approximately 13\%.
-It is worth highlighting this are just over-approximations and some of those samples are likely be \emph{early-stage repackaging}.

-While we estimate that standalone malware could range between 1.36\% and 13\% of the total malware samples in the wild, authors in~\cite{wei2017deep} report that 35\% of the samples in their study are standalone malware.
-They analyze roughly 405 samples, sampled from a larger dataset (cf. Section~\ref{sec:related}).
+While we estimate that standalone malware could range between 1.36\% and 13\% of the total malware in the wild, the authors of~\cite{wei2017deep} report that 35\% of the samples in their study are standalone malware.
+They analyze roughly 405 samples, sampled from a larger dataset.
 Interestingly, some of the families that are flagged as standalone contain a large number of samples (e.g., \family{lotoor} and \family{opfake} with 1.9K and 1.2K samples respectively), which seems unlikely.
-Even if the amount of standalone malware was higher than our estimate, or our dataset contains standalone families; we emphasize that differential analysis can still deal with this threat effectively with no impact to our findings.
-However, we argue that having a reliable understanding of how much standalone malware is in the wild is relevant to the community and this open question should be further addressed.